BEFORE THE COMMISSIONER OF POLITICAL PRACTICES

 OF THE STATE OF MONTANA

-In the matter of the amendment of ARM 44.12.204 pertaining to the payment threshold--inflation adjustment for lobbyists
+In the matter of the amendment of ARM 44.10.338 pertaining to limitations on individual and political party contributions

 NO PUBLIC HEARING CONTEMPLATED